 In this presentation at the Upfront Summit, Tom Lee highlights that top cryptocurrencies have an “uncorrelated alpha” which is the “holy grail of portfolio allocation”.

 Translated?
-This means that cryptocurrencies are not correlated with other asset classes (e.g., stocks).
-As noted above, that’s also what Chamath Palihapitiya has noted.
+This means that cryptocurrencies are not correlated with other asset classes (e.g. stocks).
+If you’ve been paying attention, that’s also what Chamath Palihapitiya has said.

 At this point in the presentation (on this slide), Tom notes that putting just 2% of your investment portfolio into bitcoin between 2014 – 2017 would have increased your returns by 2% (from 6% to 8%).
 Interestingly, a 10% allocation split between bitcoin and the top 10 cryptocurrencies would have yielded a 19% return (with a higher Sharpe ratio) over the same period.